There is no fee unless we win!

 A dog bite lawsuit is a civil action that seeks compensation for losses caused by a dog bite or dog attack.
 In most dog bite cases, victims typically file claims against dog owners' insurance companies.
 Rarely will a victim pursue an actual lawsuit against the dog's owner or the insurance company handling the claim.
 However, if an insurance company refuses to pay, it may have to answer to a lawsuit.
 Or if the owner has no insurance, the owner may face a lawsuit.

-What Expenses Are Available from a Dog Bite Lawsuit?
+What Compensation Can You Get from a Dog Bite Lawsuit?

-Non-monetary damages are available as well and include pain and suffering, emotional distress, disfigurement, and loss of ability to enjoy life.
+• Pain and suffering: Compensation for physical pain and emotional distress, disfigurement, and loss of ability to enjoy life.
 Damages may also be available for post-traumatic stress disorder (PTSD) due to the violent nature of many dog attacks.

 Should I Report a Dog Bite Incident?